0xrudi/Alix-MVP/README.md

 - **NFT Viewing**: Alix fetches and displays NFTs from all connected wallets and supported networks, providing a unified view of a user's entire NFT collection.
 - **Catalog Creation**: Users can create custom catalogs to organize their NFTs based on their preferences, making it easier to manage and access specific subsets of their collection.
 - **Spam Filtering**: Alix allows users to mark NFTs as spam, helping to keep their collection clean and organized.
+- **Bulk Selection and Actions**: Users can select multiple NFTs at once for actions such as adding to catalogs or marking as spam.
 - **User Profile**: Users can set up a profile with their preferred display name and avatar, which is associated with their connected wallets.
 - **ENS Integration**: Support for Ethereum Name Service (ENS) resolution and avatar integration.
 - **Responsive Design**: The application is designed to be responsive, providing a consistent experience across various device sizes.